MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-app-bot.md

    > When you run the app for the first time, all dependencies are downloaded and the app is built.
 A browser window automatically opens when the build is complete.
 This can take 3-5 minutes to complete.

 1. Your web browser is started to run the application.
+If prompted to open Microsoft Teams, select Cancel to remain within the browser.
 When prompted, select **Use the web app instead**.

    :::image type="content" source="../assets/images/teams-toolkit-v2/launch-web-browser-and-pick-webapp.png" alt-text="Screenshot showing how to pick the web version of teams when launched":::